Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Large Sample Properties

-A.4 says that the worst relative prediction for the cross-fitted propensities is bounded on the realization set.
+A.4 says that the worst relative prediction for the cross-fitted propensities is bounded on the realization set with high probability.
 This is a non-standard assumption, in particular when $J\rightarrow \infty$.
 It is likely to hold for frequency based methods, i.e.~estimators that use some form of (weighted) average within the cells defined by $D_{t,i}$ for $t=0,\dots,J$ to construct propensities including advanced machine learning methods.
 A sufficient, but by no means necessary, condition is uniform consistency of $\hat{e}(x)$ over $\mathcal{X}$ at rate $o(e_t(x)^{-1})$.
-This can be shown to hold for single-index models \cite{ma2022testing} and nonparametric kernel regression \cite{heiler2022nonpar} under weak conditions.
-The key point is that these estimators inherit a \textit{local superefficiency} property from $\hat{\pi}_t$, i.e.~faster convergence rate $|\hat{\pi}_t - \pi_t| \lesssim_P (nJ)^{-1}$ in regimes with many treatments/vanishing unconditional selection probabilities.
+This can be shown to hold e.g.~for single-index models, see Theorem 2 and Theorem 3 in \citeA{Ma2022TestingOverlap}, and nonparametric kernel regression \cite{Heiler2022NonparametricFrequencies} under weak conditions.
+A key point is that these estimators inherit a \textit{local superefficiency} property from $\hat{\pi}_t$, i.e.~faster convergence rate $|\hat{\pi}_t - \pi_t| \lesssim_P (nJ)^{-1}$ in regimes with many treatments/vanishing unconditional selection probabilities.
 A.4 then requires the estimators to have a consistency rate increased by a factor of $\sqrt{J}$ compared to the finite $J$ case.
-For parametric estimators this holds as long as $J = o(n)$ while for kernel regression, for example, under the usual smoothness assumptions with $\mathcal{X}$ of dimension $d$ and a bandwidth $h$, it requires that $\sqrt{\log(n)nh^d/J} = o(1)$ \cite{heiler2022nonpar}.
+For parametric estimators this holds as long as $J = o(n)$ while for kernel regression, for example, under the usual smoothness assumptions with $\mathcal{X}$ of dimension $d$ and a bandwidth $h$, it requires that $\sqrt{\log(n)nh^d/J} = o(1)$.
 We provide some more intuition about Assumption A.4 and the links between large $J$ and superefficient nuisance parameter estimation in Section \ref{sec_addNote_SUPER1}.

 We now present the assumptions required for $nATE$ followed by $rATE/\Delta$:

 {\textbf{\underline{$nATE$ Assumptions:}}}

 For some $m > 2$ , we have that: \textit{\begin{enumerate}[itemsep=0pt] \item[B.1)] (Conditional Moments) The potential outcomes have at least $m$ conditional moments for the treated: $ \sup_{t}\sup_{z\in\mathcal{Z}}E[\varepsilon_i(t)^m|Z_i=z,D_{t,i}=1] \lesssim 1$. \item[B.2)] (Approximation) For each $n$ and $k$, there are finite constants $c_k$ and $l_k$ such that for each $g \in \mathcal{G}$ \item[B.3)] (Machine Learning Bias) For some $h_1,h_2 > 0$ with $1/h_1 + 1/h_2 = 1$ we have that \item[B.4)] (Basis and Linearization Error) The $k$ basis functions are chosen such that \item[B.5)] (Basis and Lindeberg Condition) Let $\sqrt{n}/\xi_k - l_kc_k \rightarrow \infty$ such that \end{enumerate}}